 - Employed and self-employed workers who are paying social security contributions and who have a social security number.

 - Spanish permanent residents (PR).

 - Those under 26 years old on a Spain Student visa.

 If you don’t belong to one of those groups, then you’ll need health cover.
-You can buy Expat or private health insurance and pay for public health insurance (convenio especial).
+You can buy Expat health Insurance, Private Spanish medical insurance, and pay for public health insurance (convenio especial).

 The UK GHIC (Global Health Insurance card) and UK EHIC (European Health Insurance Cards) are only valid for temporary visitors to EU member states.

 If you are eligible for Spanish public healthcare, you can get a Tarjeta Sanitaria Europea (TSE) for cover when travelling in the EU.